urodoz/truncateHTML/README.md

 }
 ```

-You can now use the `slugify` service everywhere in your application, for example, in your controller:
+You can now use the `urodoz_truncate` service everywhere in your application, for example, in your controller:

 ```php
 $truncatedString = $this->get('urodoz_truncate')->truncate($htmlString, 100);